divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

  ![](./images/lconf.png)

 Choose the VPC and the required Availability Zones and subnets.
-We are using default VPC here.
-Make sure that the VPC and the Availability Zone are the same as that of the instance which is to be added in the Auto Scaling Group.
+We are using default VPC here. ```Make sure that the VPC and the Availability Zone are the same as that of the instance which is to be added in the Auto Scaling Group```.

 An important section in this configuration is the
 ```Group size``` option ```Configure group size``` and ```scaling policies``` section.